rhcad/TouchVG/README.md

 TouchVG is a lightweight 2D vector drawing framework mainly using C++ for iOS, Android and Windows.

 Features described in [README-cn.md](README-cn.md) and [Online document](https://github.com/touchvg/touchvg.github.io).
-Welcome to help translate the contents Introduction.
+Welcome to help translate the Introduction.

 ![modules](/doc/images/modules.png)